 Welcome to CartGenie!

-Note: If you’ve already created your CartGenie store and want to migrate Ecommerce products, you can still import them manually using a CSV.
+Note: If you’ve already created your CartGenie store and want to migrate Ecommerce products, you can still import them manually using a CSV (contact us and we may be able to migrate your orders over for you as well).

 Create a new account to get started by going to the link below.
 If you have an existing account, you can simply click “Add Store” in the store selector popup in the bottom left menu of CartGenie.